ltchang2019/English-Program/README.md

 # English-Program

+High school summer project for English tutoring program with Grace Girls' Home.

-Code was removed for security reasons and inability to refactor but images remain to demonstrate what final product looked like.
+*Code was removed for security reasons and inability to refactor but images remain to demonstrate what final product looked like*

 <b>Home Page<b><br>
 ![Home Page](/1138784898.png)